alejandrodob/katas-boilerplate/README.md

 # katas-boilerplate
-Boilerplate for starting a kata right away in Javascript, Python, Ruby
+Boilerplate for starting a kata right away in Python or Ruby.